3a1b2c3/SkippingStones/README.md

 https://www.glowscript.org/#/user/B06902117/folder/Public/program/FinalProject

 Use Esc Key to interrupt current run.
 Mouse down drag to configure the stone angle for a run.
-Then let go of the mouse to sent the rock off.
+Then let go of the mouse to send the rock off.

 WIP:
 ![](Animation2.gif)